 - A CO2 manifold or distributor allows you to have one CO2 tank with multiple kegs.

-- This particular manifold gives you the ability to have two kegs on one CO2 tank.
+- This particular manifold gives you the ability to have four kegs on one CO2 tank.

 - A manifold can act as a gas line splitter with both home brew draft systems and commercial kegerators.

-- Either beer line can be turned off individually without interrupting the flow to other keg.
+- A single beer line can be turned off individually without interrupting the flow to other kegs.

 - These individual shut-offs give you the ability to swap-out or fix kegs without depressurizing your entire kegging system.